Not feeling heat and receiving error code 228 from your Lennox® furnace?

 This shows your furnace couldn’t adjust its pressure switch before starting.
 As a reaction, your system will not run for your protection.

 Repairing or replacing this part is best left to the technicians at Parker Pearce Service Experts in Gaithersburg.
-Our NATE-certified technicians are among the elite in the industry.
+Our ACE-certified technicians are among the elite in the industry.
 They’re well-equipped to take care of all of your heating needs, including fixing a furnace error.

 How a Pressure Switch Works